 Then add in pretzels and stir until coated well.

 Sprinkle evenly over the top of your pie.

-Place pie plate on a baking sheet and bake at 350 for one hour, covering with foil after the first thirty minutes to prevent over browning.
+Place the pie plate on a baking sheet and bake at 350 for one hour, covering with foil after the first 30 minutes to prevent it from over-browning.

-This post is dedicated to my sweet friend, Alyssa, and everyone else who has a nut allergy or love someone who does.
+This post is dedicated to my sweet friend, Alyssa, and everyone else who has a nut allergy or loves someone who does.

 Don’t forget to add this pie to your holiday menu!

-- 1/2 cup plus 2 Tablespoons unsalted butter melted and cooled
+- 1/2 cup plus 2 tablespoons of melted and cooled unsalted butter

 - 3/4 cup light corn syrup